 For example, most businesses require some startup capital.
 When a person invests in the business, they are not a partner just because the loan they made is repaid out of the profits of the business.
 However, if the profits will continue to be shared even after the loan has been fully repaid, then the lender may actually be a partner.
 Maybe the additional sharing of profit is interest on the loan, but the court will scrutinize whether there is a partnership.

 The court will also look to other aspects of the business organization:

 • Control over the day to day operations

 • Control over the purpose of the business

 • Whether the parties intended to form a partnership

 • Undertaking a joint venture

 So why would anyone form a partnership?
 A general partnership should not be formed on purpose!
 There are many alternatives to general partnerships that do offer protection from personal liability for the debts of the business.
 There is always a limited liability company (LLC), which is a business entity that is very popular for many reasons.
-Read more on LLCs here.
 If you still want the flexibility of a partnership but not an LLC, there is Limited Liability Partnerships (LLP), which operate similar to an LLC.
 The partners of an LLP are still general partners, but they are not personally liable for the debts of the partnership.
 There is also Limited Partnerships (LP), which consist of a limited partner who is only liable for the amount they have contributed to the partnership, and a general partner.
 Often in the LP form the general partnership share is owned by another company that is shielded from liability, such as an LLC.
 Similarly, there is also a Limited Liability Limited Partnership (LLLP).
-For more information on partnerships, read our previous blog post.
+We recommend speaking with an experienced business attorney before making a final decision.